Less Competitive Colleges

 The Good News

 The good news for such students is that the application process at many such schools is simpler and more predictable than at highly selective colleges.
-The entire application may consist of no more than the student’s transcript and test scores along with a short form on which the applicant supplies biographical data, a brief summary of extracurricular activities, and one essay.
+The entire application may consist of no more than the student’s transcript, biographical data, possibly a brief summary of extracurricular activities, one essay, and likely no standardized testing.
 Better still, a student’s odds of being accepted are much more predictable at a school that accepts 70% of applicants than one that accepts only 7%.
 In a nutshell, applicants who meet the academic parameters being sought by the college stand an excellent chance of being admitted.
+Indeed, it's not hard to find four-year colleges with an open admission policy, which means they accept all students who've graduated high school.
+To give a sense of how many colleges have such a policy, a recent search for four-year colleges with open admission on the College Board College Search engine turned up 670 colleges.

 On the whole, therefore, the application process is a great deal less stressful for applicants to less selective institutions.
 So what’s the bad news?